QAInsights/Black-Friday-Performance-Testing/README.md

  # ❓ FAQs

  * Can I view the performance realtime?
     - No. The setup doesn't include that.
-But you can download the raw results anytime once the experiement started and analyze it yourself.
+But you can download the raw results anytime once the experiment started and analyze it yourself.
  * What is the cost involved in this experiement?
     - Nothing.
 All are using free resources.😊
  * Can I setup this experiment on my own?